KobiTheKing/course-list-tracker/README.md

 # W&M Open Course List Tracker

 A course tracker and status change notifier for the [W&M Open Course List](https://courselist.wm.edu/courselist/).
-Utlizing the Discord API, webscraping, and PostgreSQL, users can track courses for the upcoming/current add/drop periods and will be notified whenever a course opens or closes.
+Utlizing the Discord API, webscraping, and PostgreSQL, users can track courses for the upcoming/current add/drop periods and will be notified whenever a course they are tracking opens or closes.

 ## Discord Commands